What Are the 4 C’s of Diamonds

 Its sentimental value chiefly defines the worth of any diamond.
 But when it comes to physical attributes that double as quality metrics, the 4 Cs of diamonds act as a roadmap to evaluating diamond quality- whether its a lab-grown or mined diamond, the monetary value of a diamond is greatly dependent on its cut, color, clarity, and carat.

-Separate from monetary assessment, the 4 Cs of a diamond also represent a collection of characteristics that greatly impact a diamond's trademark twinkle.
+Separate from monetary assessment, the 4 Cs of a diamond also represent a collection of diamond characteristics that greatly impact a stone's trademark twinkle.

 Whether you're looking for dainty engagement rings or simply to treat yourself to a dazzling diamond jewelry piece, CJ Charles Jewelers is your guide to the diamond 4Cs bounteous intricacies.